Basic White Frosting (dairy/sugar/gluten free)

-- Native Forest is the best brand of coconut milk to use for this recipe.
+- Native Forest is best brand of coconut milk to use for this recipe.

-- Substitute 1 Tbsp of raw honey for the xylitol or stevia powder if you tolerate.
+- Substitute 1 Tbsp raw honey for the xylitol/stevia if on the tail end of B.E.D.

-- I’ve never tried but you may be able to swap coconut oil for the ghee, let me know if you try 😉
+- I’ve never tried but you may be able to swap coconut oil for ghee.

 - Looking for another B.E.D.-friendly treat to frost?
 Try my almond cookies (egg-free, sweetened with lakanto).

-*If you’re on the early stage of Body Ecology Diet or another gut-healing diet, you may want to culture the coconut flour and milk to introduce enzymes and probiotics which make this recipe easier to digest.
-If you skip this step, then make this an occasional or transitional treat.
+*If you’re on early stage of Body Ecology Diet or other gut-healing diet, you may want to culture coconut flour and milk to introduce enzymes and probiotics to make this recipe easier to digest.
+If you skip this step, make this an occasional or transitional treat.